 Pollution Field Course

 This one week field excursion aims to provide you with experience of a range of environmental pollution issues.
-It is based in a region of central Europe which historically has been one of the most polluted areas in the world.
 Issues covered in the excursion include:

 - soil acidification and forest decline/recovery